bcgov/bcdg/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 # BC Government organizations in GitHub

-BC Gov Private Cloud PaaS product teams use [GitHub](https://github.com) to host open code and repositories.
+Many teams building software for the B.C. government use [GitHub](https://github.com) to host their code.
 Using GitHub you can:

 * Share and control code versions
 * Use tools for team and project management